 The Warrior Maiden by Melanie Dickerson

-If you love fairy tale retellings, Dickerson is the author for you.
-The Warrior Maiden is the 7th in a series of standalone titles and reimagines the classic tale of Mulan.
-For YA Lithuanian books, The Warrior Maiden is one of my favorites.
+If you enjoy retellings and Christian fiction, Dickerson is 100% for you.
+The Warrior Maiden is the 7th in a series of standalone titles and reimagines the classic story of Mulan.

 With Mulan’s father dead, she must either marry the town’s degrading butcher or pretend she is a forgotten son in order to save her mother’s Lithuanian home.

-Deciding that honor and traveling the world is more important than good meat, Mulan heads off to war.
 Her mission is to not only go unnoticed as a woman but also to save Poland from the Teutonic Knights.

-Gender, class, and ethnicity unwind as Mulan breaks all barriers while finding love with the hunky Wolfgang.
-Dickerson incorporates religion and history to make this a captivating young adult novel perfect for adults too.
+Gender, class, and ethnicity unwind as Mulan smashes all barriers while finding love with the hunky Wolfgang.

 Salt to the Sea by Ruta Sepetys

 Even though the Wilhelm Gustloff is the largest maritime disaster in history, the Titanic and Lusitania tragedies overshadow its story.
-Sepetys is one of my favorite Baltic authors, bringing memory and awareness to tragedy while showing the effects of war on youth.

 Indelible by Adelia Saunders

-Growing up in Lithuania and living in Paris, Magdalena’s life intersects with Neil and Richard–two equally hurt and lost travelers seeking out their personal truths.
-The story alternates from each of their perspectives.
+Growing up in Lithuania and living in Paris, Magdalena’s life intersects with Neil and Richard — two equally hurt and lost travelers seeking out their personal truths.

-In this Lithuanian novel, Saunders takes readers back into post-Soviet as well as modern-day Lithuania in a commentary about self-discovery and moving forward from tragic histories.
+Notable for Baltic books, Saunders takes readers back into post-Soviet as well as modern-day Lithuania in a commentary about self-discovery and moving forward from tragic histories.

 Between Shades of Gray by Ruta Sepetys

-Like many Lithuanians, at 15-years-old, Lina is thrown into a crowded train headed for a Siberian work camp along with her mother and brother.
-Separated from their father, Lina sends coveted drawings along illegal lines to let her father know that she is alive.
+Like many Lithuanians at the time, 15-year-old Lina is thrown into a crowded train headed for a Siberian work camp along with her mother and brother.

-Between Shades of Gray is one of the best YA books set in Lithuania about war.
-This vivid and heartbreaking Baltic book is a Carnegie Medal nominee, a William C. Morris Award finalist, a Golden Kite Award winner, and an NYT bestseller.
-YA Historical Fiction.
+Between Shades of Gray is one of the most award-winning Baltic books on this list as a Carnegie Medal nominee, a William C. Morris Award finalist, a Golden Kite Award winner, and an NYT bestseller.

-Baltic Books: Books Set in Latvia
+Books Set In Latvia

 The Dogs Of Riga by Henning Mankell

-Kurt Wallander, a Swedish police officer, hates living on the edge.
-When two bodies wash up on Sweden’s shore, Wallander lands in a dangerous murder scenario full of escalating political tension, drug trade, and cutthroat killings.
+When two bodies wash up on Sweden’s shore, Wallander lands in a dangerous murder scenario full of escalating political tension, the drug trade, and cutthroat killings.

 Heading into Latvia to solve the crime, Wallander navigates a barely surviving country trying to reclaim independence and a sense of home.
-With his own life in danger, Wallander must out the corrupt officials within the Latvian police department.
-Will he survive?

-Find your copy of Baltic book, The Dogs Of Riga: Amazon
+Read The Dogs Of Riga: Amazon | Goodreads

 Among The Living And The Dead: A Tale of Exile and Homecoming on the War Roads of Europe by Inara Verzemnieks